LI woman believed one of oldest living triplets dies

 Roger Hornberger agreed.
 "My mom was always, 'Turn out the lights,'" he said.
 "As kids, it seemed like we could shuffle around to one aunt's house or the other aunt's house and still have our mom there, they were so much alike in many ways.
 And, believe me, they all wanted the lights turned out, that's for sure."

-Roger said that his grandmother took his mom and her sisters to the 1939 World's Fair here in New York and saw that the Borden's milk exhibit was all staffed by twins.
-"My grandmother, well, she said, 'I have triplets' — and she convinced them to hire them for the exhibit."
-The Kirchner Triplets not only sold milkshakes at that Borden's exhibit, Roger said: "They also met the Tom Cruise of the day, Douglas Fairbanks Jr."

 Roger said he plans to gather birth records, marriage records and his mom's death certificate for submission to Guinness.
-Young, the Guinness coordinator, said if those records can be verified the triplets likely would then be declared the longest-living triplets on record for the 2021 edition of "Guinness World Records."
+Young, the Guinness coordinator, said if those records can be verified, the triplets likely would be declared the longest-living triplets on record for the 2021 edition of "Guinness World Records."

 Prohibition had been in effect barely eight months when the Kirchner Triplets — Frances Hornberger and her sisters, Catherine Roth and Marguerite Miller — were born in Flatbush, Brooklyn, on Aug.
 23, 1920.
 A loaf of bread cost 12 cents, a pound of bacon 52 cents; steak was 40 cents a pound.